docker/docs/get-started/orchestration.md

 description: Get oriented on some basics of Docker and install Docker Desktop.
 ---

-Welcome!
-We are excited that you have successfully completed the Quick Start modules and are ready to learn about Orchestration.
+Congratulations on successfully completing the [Quickstart](index.md) modules.
+Now, let us learn about Orchestration.

-The portability and reproducibility of a containerized process mean we have an opportunity to move and scale our containerized applications across clouds and datacenters; containers effectively guarantee that those applications will run the same way anywhere, allowing us to quickly and easily take advantage of all these environments.
-Furthermore, as we scale our applications up, we'll want some tooling to help automate the maintenance of those applications, able to replace failed containers automatically and manage the rollout of updates and reconfigurations of those containers during their lifecycle.
+The portability and reproducibility of a containerized process mean we have an opportunity to move and scale our containerized applications across clouds and datacenters.
+Containers effectively guarantee that those applications run the same way anywhere, allowing us to quickly and easily take advantage of all these environments.
+Furthermore, as we scale our applications up, we'll want some tooling to help automate the maintenance of those applications, able to replace failed containers automatically, and manage the rollout of updates and reconfigurations of those containers during their lifecycle.

 Tools to manage, scale, and maintain containerized applications are called _orchestrators_, and the most common examples of these are _Kubernetes_ and _Docker Swarm_.
 Development environment deployments of both of these orchestrators are provided by Docker Desktop, which we'll use throughout this guide to create our first orchestrated, containerized application.

 The advanced modules teach you how to: